 Test your network on small data sets, and make sure everything works, before running on big data sets.

-Use TOPs ▸ Generate Static Work Items (see static vs. dynamic to get a sense of the work to be done before cooking the network.
+Use Tasks ▸ Generate Static Work Items (See static vs. dynamic) to get a sense of the work to be done before cooking the network.

 Use “pull” attribute references.
 Use

 @attributesyntax in parameters to control what gets done (see pull and push references).
 Not only is it much easier than pushing attributes or writing custom code, PDG has an important feature that lets you resume a cook after being interrupted – but only if you used

 @attributesyntax so PDG can predict what output files would have been named.

 In interactive Houdini, attribute references come from the currently selected item.
 When other networks (such as SOP networks for generating geometry and COP2 networks for compositing renders) in the HIP file have